dirkpetersen/libnss-github/README.md

 `libnss-github` is a database based backend for [GNU Libc Name Service Switch.](https://www.gnu.org/software/libc/manual/html_node/Name-Service-Switch.html)  It can get users and groups from a remote database. (currently implemented using the [Redis](https://redis.io/) protocol)

-This backend has been created for use cases where Linux users need to collaborate across multiple different organizations systems who decided to use a coordinated approach for UID/GID (for example High performance computing systems)
+This backend has been created for use cases where Linux users need to collaborate across multiple different organizations who decided to use a coordinated approach for UID/GID (for example High performance computing systems).
+As there are about 100M Github users at this time and Github has public alphanumeric 'login' and numeric 'id' (for example https://api.github.com/users/jimmy) we can have our users create github accounts and assign the numberic id of their github account to their enterprise identity (out of scope of this project)

-## Testing with Github users.
+## Using redis as a database

+Since 2020 there have been around 17 million github users with public activity which results in about 70 millon database entries (one each for user,uid,group,gid).
-One way to show the performance of Redis is to use a large database.
-We brought up a Redis server using the kvrocks implementation of the redis protocol on the smallest possible Linode host (Nanode, 1GB RAM, 1 CPU, 25GB Flash, $5/month) in their Dallas datacenter (~ 50 ms latency from the pacific northwest west as well as the north east).
-The server hosts the usernames and numerical ids of about 17 million github users that have had public activity since 2020.
-The database is about 12GB and the overall disk consumption of the system is about 85% while 60% of the memory is used for the kvrocks database.
-We would like to use this database for the Name Service Switch
+We brought up a Redis compatible server using the [kvrocks](https://kvrocks.apache.org/) implementation of the Redis protocol and used the smallest possible Linode host (Nanode, 1GB RAM, 1 CPU, 25GB Flash, $5/month) in their Dallas datacenter (~ 50 ms latency from the US Pacific Northwest as well as the Northeast).
+The database is about 12GB and the overall disk consumption of the system is about 85% while 60% of the memory is used by kvrocks.

 ### install

-we are using Ubuntu 22.04 for this test and install the low level hiredis library and copy the binary libnss-github library to the right location.
+we are using Ubuntu 22.04 for this test and install the low level hiredis library and copy the binary `libnss-github` library to the right location.
 We compiled the credentials and hostname for the linode server compiled into the libnss library.

 ```
 sudo apt install -y libhiredis0.14